 Performances often start at 7 pm, although it depends on the performance.
 Sometimes there are performances at 11 am.

-Metro station: Muzeum, lines A and C.
+Metro: Muzeum, lines A and C.